wafalatigui/Landing-Page/README.md

-#Responsive Landong Page.
+# Responsive Landing Page.
-Responsive website for iPhone phones using HTML, CSS and Javascript when you click on any phone, the design will be completely changed.
+# Responsive website for iPhone phones using HTML, CSS and Javascript
+# when you click on any phone, the design will be completely changed.